-The dedication, skill, and teamwork of over 2,500 employees in their pursuit of a safe workplace for everyone have made it possible to reach 20 million safe manhours without a lost time incident.
+Our dedication, skill, and teamwork employees in our pursuit of a safe workplace for everyone have made it possible to reach 20 million safe manhours without a lost time incident.

 Carmen Copper Wins Red Cross Cebu Amazing Race

 The mining industry poses significant challenges, making it ill-suited for individuals who might become easily discouraged.